William-Yeh/vag2inv/README.md

 [![Circle CI](https://circleci.com/gh/William-Yeh/vag2inv.svg?style=shield)](https://circleci.com/gh/William-Yeh/vag2inv) [![Build Status](https://travis-ci.org/William-Yeh/vag2inv.svg?branch=master)](https://travis-ci.org/William-Yeh/vag2inv)

-This program generates Ansible inventory file by investigating status from a set of running Vagrant boxes.
+This program generates Ansible inventory file by investigating runtime information from a set of running Vagrant boxes.

 It was initially invented as an auxiliary tool for running Ansible + Vagrant under the Windows host machine.
 Under such circumstances, Ansible is not natively supported; the Vagrant's "[Ansible provisioner mechanism](https://docs.vagrantup.com/v2/provisioning/ansible.html)" is unavailable, let alone the `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory` file.

-This program helps generate appropriate inventory file for Ansible to use.
+To solve this problem, this **vag2inv** program helps generate appropriate inventory file for Ansible to use.
+For step-by-step instruction, watch my 14-minute video: 【[在 Windows 上也能使用 Ansible](http://school.soft-arch.net/courses/ansible/lectures/659421)】 (spoken in Mandarin).

 Of course, this program is not limited to Windows users.
 Users of other platforms still benefits from this program if they want an Ansible-centric workflow, and dislike the lenghy path `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`.